 However, when a site has sufficient equipment access and the bucket truck has sufficient reach, there are tree cutting projects where these mobile elevated platforms are best for service:

-Ideal Applications for Bucket Trucks:
+Ideal Applications for Bucket Trucks in Tree Care:

-- Residential/Commercial - removing large branches that are dead or compromised due to storm damage
+Removing large branches that are dead or compromised due to storm damage

 The aerial lift does have its drawbacks, even in ideal tree cutting situations.
 Falling from platforms and entanglement injuries due to fatigue or overconfidence are still a problem when working from a bucket truck.